Kate Spade items fly off virtual thrift shop shelves after designer's death

 Tapestry was not immediately available for comment.

-Online thrift store ThreadUP said it had sold three times as many Kate Spade items on Tuesday, the day she died, than on Monday.
+Online thrift store thredUP said it had sold three times as many Kate Spade items on Tuesday, the day she died, than on Monday.

 Items with the Kate Spade logo, primarily bags, were most in demand, with users buying more than 3 times as many Kate Spade handbags the day of and day after Spade's death, when compared against the three month trailing average for Tuesdays and Wednesdays, the company said.